PhilGanney/PhilGanney/README.md

 You can find me on ..
  - Reddit as PGDesign (I moderate r/ProtoStart - a space for collaborations, as well as r/TeaRounder - a sub for my TeaRounder project)
  - LinkedIn (as the founder of TeaRounder)
- - https://news.ycombinator.com/ and startupschool.org as PhillyG
+ - Mastodon, https://news.ycombinator.com/ and startupschool.org as PhillyG

 <!---
 PhilGanney/PhilGanney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.